timescale/docs.timescale.com-content/api.md

 1. Then, execute the TimescaleDB `create_hypertable` command on this newly created table ([API docs][create_hypertable]).

->vvvYou can only convert a plain Postgres table into a hypertable if it is currently empty.
+>vvv You can only convert a plain Postgres table into a hypertable if it is currently empty.
 Otherwise, the `create_hypertable` command will throw an error.
 If you need to *migrate* data from an existing table to a hypertable, [follow these